DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 `kubectl create configmap dca-yaml --from-file datadog-cluster.yaml`

 **Step 4** - Once the secret is created, create the Datadog Cluster Agent along with its service.
 Don't forget to add your `<DD_API_KEY>` in the manifest of the Datadog Cluster Agent.
-Both manifests can be found in the [manifest/ directory](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/manifests)
+Both manifests can be found in the [manifest directory](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/manifests)
 Run:

 `kubectl apply -f Dockerfiles/manifests/cluster-agent/datadog-cluster-agent_service.yaml`